Astrometry and Precise Radial Velocities Yield a Complete Orbital Solution for the Nearby Eccentric Brown Dwarf LHS 1610 b: Prospects for star-companion interactions

 If LHS~1610~b is in a sub-Alfvénic orbit, it could enhance emission on the host star at a wide range of wavelengths by the dissipation of energy carried by Alfvén waves generated via sub-Alfvénic interactions \citep{zarka07, saur2013}.
 The power produced via these interactions is \citep{saur2013, kavanagh22}:

 where $R_\mathrm{obs}$ is the size the obstacle perturbing the stellar magnetic field, and $\theta$ is the angle between the relative velocity and magnetic field vectors $\Delta\vec{u}$ and $\vec{B}_\mathrm{w}$.
+As shown in Section \ref{sec:spi}, the magnetic field of the wind likely points in the radial direction (i.e. $\theta$ is also the angle between $\Delta\vec{u}$ and the wind velocity vector $\vec{u}_\mathrm{w}$).
 In the case that LHS~1610~b is unmagnetised, $R_\mathrm{obs}$ is simply its radius $R_\mathrm{BD}$.
-However, if it possesses an intrinsic magnetic field, the size of the obstacle is the size of its magnetopause $R_\mathrm{M}$, the point where the pressure of the incident stellar wind balances with the pressure exerted by the magnetic field of LHS~1610~b \citep{vidotto12}:
+However, if it possesses an intrinsic magnetic field, the size of the obstacle is the size of its magnetosphere $R_\mathrm{M}$.
+This can be estimated by computing the magnetopause distance, the point where the pressure of the incident stellar wind balances with the pressure exerted by the magnetic field of LHS~1610~b \citep{vidotto12}:

 Here $B_\mathrm{BD}$ is the field strength of LHS~1610~b at its magnetic poles, assuming the field is dipolar, and $p_\mathrm{w}$ is the pressure of the stellar wind at its orbit:

 where $a = \sqrt{2kT/m_p}$ is the isothermal sound speed.